 Often, those addicted to drugs are reluctant to request help due to fear of legal repercussions.
-Even for those who are fighting addictions to legal substances, such as alcohol, there is still a stigma that prevents many from seeking help.
+Even for those fighting addictions to legal substances, such as alcohol, there is still a stigma that prevents many from seeking help.

 Severe drug and alcohol abuse impede the ability to meet this requirement.
 Under or unemployed substance abusers may not receive enough aid to pay for rehabilitation programs.
 The legal residency requirement may prevent some people from getting help.

 Seeking Treatment for Substance Abuse and Alcohol Abuse in Santa Cruz County

-At Elevate Addiction Services, we invite members of the Santa Cruz County community that are struggling with substance abuse, chemical dependency and alcohol abuse to contact us and allow us to show you that there is hope for recovery.
+At Elevate Addiction Services, we invite members of the Santa Cruz County community that are struggling with substance abuse, chemical dependency, and alcohol abuse to contact us and allow us to show you that there is hope for recovery.